1

 Job description

-Project ECHO is funded in part by philanthropic grants and gifts from organizations such as the GE Foundation, the Helmsley Charitable Trust, the Bristol Myers Squibb Foundation, the Merck Foundation, Robert Wood Johnson Foundation and the US Government.
-Additionally, for programming benefitting New Mexico we receive support from the NM Legislature, the New Mexico Human Services Department and the New Mexico Department of Health.
+Project ECHO is committed to democratizing medical knowledge and getting best practice care to underserved people all over the world.
+We are dedicated to making knowledge accessible and have expanded our portfolio of programs to include COVID-19 response, education, first responder resiliency, behavioral health and addiction.
+We are funded in part by grants from the GE Foundation, the Helmsley Charitable Trust, the Bristol Myers Squibb Foundation, the Merck Foundation, Robert Wood and the US Government.
+We have received support from the NM Legislature and the New Mexico Department of Health.

-Project ECHO prides itself on being a values-based organization and inclusive place to work.
+Project ECHO prides itself on being a values-based organization.
 Our seven values include: Service to the Underserved, Democratization of Knowledge, Mutual Trust and Respect, Teamwork, Excellence and Accountability, Innovation and Learning and Joy of Work.
 We strive to find individuals who can embrace and exemplify these values.

 We work with partners all over the world and work hours outside of normal business hours may be required.
 We are fortunate to have access to advanced technology, which will require some teleworking.